lauragates1214/python-programming-algorithms/README.md

 ---

 Most of the programs were written entirely by me based on the lab/problem set prompt.
-Where CS50 has included pre-existing code, my contributions to the code are commented with **LauraPG**, and outlined under implementation details below.
+Where CS50 has included pre-existing code (in World Cup and DNA), my contributions to the code are commented with **LauraPG**, and outlined under implementation details below.
 I've listed the assignments in reverse order of completion.

 ---